grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "We need to weld a mating collar onto the sail of Shake's boat, the _Gnat_.
 It has to fit to the _Prospect's_ bottom mating collar.
 I want to attach the _Gnat_ to the underside, and run with it like that.
 Think you could rig something like that up?"
 Hemi asked.

 "Weel feck.
 I might have some spare steel that could do that.
 Depends on what the hatch on that ther boat looks like, so I'll have to eyeball that.
 Possible it could be done.
-But tha's a feckin' tricky bit of sonar listenin' to mate like that.
+But tha's a feckin' tricky bit of sonar listenin' to mate to that, steerin' the boat up from underneath like.
 Can ye do that?"

 "The _Gnat_ has a view port in the sail.
-He should be able to see where he is to do the docking maneuver."
+He should be able to see where he is to do the docking maneuver without sonar."
 Said Hemi.

 "A feckin' window on a submarine.
 Feckin crazy shit ya want to pull here.
-But look, I need to keep workin' on my patch, I may spend the rest of my lif' workin' on that feckin patch, really.
-Maybe Owen could do yer weldin' for ya?
-He's been getting the hang of it."
+But look, I need to keep workin' on my patch in the cargo bay, I may spend the rest of my lif' workin' on that feckin patch, really.
+Who's going t' do that feckin' wet welding job?
+Owen has been gettin' the hang of it..."

 "The kid?"
-Asked Shakes.

-"Well, she's right."
+Asked Shakes, "Fuck that.
+If there's welding to be done, I'll weld my own fucking boat."

+"She's right anyway."
 Said Hemi.
-"The patch in the _Prospect_ needs work.
+"The patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
-We'll give Owen a shot, and do a careful inspection of his work."

-"If you say so."
-Said Shakes.
-"But if you lose my boat, I'll fuckin scuttle this goddamn tub of yers, and send it to the bottom after mine."

-Hemi frowned.
-"Chips, go out with Shakes and Owen and take a look at the _Gnat_.
-Then get Owen going with a spare welding rig out there."
+Before you go back to your patch though Chips, get Owen and go out with Shakes and take a look at the _Gnat_.
+Make sure he has what he needs to get this done right.
+Have Owen haul up the spare welding rig."

 "Ay Hem."
+She said, understanding that what Hemi really meant was to tell Shakes how to do it right.
 She got on the PA and asked Owen to meet her outside, and then followed Shakes up through the hatch in the sail.

 Hemi climded down out of the control room and found Percy sitting at the sonar station with the headset on, listening.
 When she saw Hemi, she pulled one earpiece off.
 "That go OK?"

-"Yeah, we're going to have Owen try the weld, Chips wants to keep working on the patch."
+"Yeah, Shakes says he is going to do the weld, Chips wants to keep working on the patch."

 "That makes sense.
 What's next?"

 "I just wanted to look at the chart and run my numbers again."

 "That makes sense too.
-We should put someone on sonar, I don't want any Authority craft sneaking up on us."
+We should put someone on radar, I don't want any Authority craft sneaking up on us."

 "Put Gregory or Bastian on it."

-"Those dickweeds have fuckin' awful ears.
-We need another halfway competent sonar person."

-"If we make it to this depot, hire someone."

 "Yea.
 Alright, I'll get Bastian in here.
 Better than nobody."